SIST-wangchongyu/SIST-wangchongyu.github.io/_pages/about.md

 About Me
 ======
-I'm a Senior undergraduate student from Shanghaitech University.
-My research interest includes computer vision, human-object interaction detection, machine learning, and computational photography.
+I'm a Senior undergraduate student from ShanghaiTech University.
+My research interest includes computer vision, human-object interaction detection, machine learning.

-I am very fortunate to be advised by [Prof. XXX](https://www.XXX.com/) of XXX Lab from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.
-I was advised by [Prof. XX](https://XXX.pku.edu.cn/) from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.
+I am very fortunate to be advised by [Prof. Xuming He] of PLUS Lab from School of Information Science and Technology , ShanghaiTech University.

-You can find my CV here: [XX's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).